-Module Title: Foundation of Sociology
+Module Title: Code: Foundation of Sociology NNFS 3511

-Code: MNFS 3511
+NQF level: 5

 Contact hours: 4 lectures per week / 14 weeks

+Credits: 16

+Prerequisites: None

-Module assessment: Continuous assessment: 60%, : Examination 40%.
+Continuous assessment: 60% Examination 40%.

 This module is an introduction to sociology for nursing students.
 While introducing the student to the basic concepts, theories, fields and applications of sociology, it focuses on the role of sociology in medicine.
-The course covers in particular the field of sociology and medical sociology
+The MODULE covers in particular the field of sociology and medical sociology